-- If you have chosen not to install the Bootable Media Builder during Acronis True Image 2013 installation, you will not be able to use this feature. - When booting from the Rescue Media, you cannot perform backups to disks or partitions with Ext2/Ext3/Ext4, ReiserFS, and Linux SWAP file systems. - Please keep in mind that the backups created by the later program version may be incompatible with the previous program versions.
-Due to this reason, we strongly recommend that you create a new bootable media after each Acronis True Image 2013 upgrade. - When booting from the rescue media and using a standalone version of Acronis True Image 2013 you cannot recover files and folders encrypted with use of the encryption available in Windows XP and later operating systems.
+- When booting from the Rescue Media, you cannot perform backups to disks or partitions with Ext2/Ext3/Ext4, ReiserFS, and Linux SWAP file systems. - Please keep in mind that the backups created by the later program version may be incompatible with the previous program versions.
+Due to this reason, we strongly recommend that you create a new bootable media after each Acronis True Image 2014 upgrade. - When booting from the rescue media and using a standalone version of Acronis True Image 2014 you cannot recover files and folders encrypted with use of the encryption available in Windows XP and later operating systems.
 For more information see File-level security settings for backup (p.
-72).
-On the other hand, backups encrypted using the Acronis True Image 2013 encryption feature can be recovered.
+86).
+On the other hand, backups encrypted using the Acronis True Image 2014 encryption feature can be recovered.

-8.2.1.1 Rescue media contents selection
+9.2.1.1 Rescue media contents selection